 Not in vain, the ideas included in this evolutionary theory are about the philosophy and definition of life.

 The fundamental characteristic of life, according to the Conditioned Evolution of Life, is precisely freedom; an aspect that presents itself through the free will of the living beings.

 Therefore, without understanding the most important propositions of the two theories previously mentioned, it will be challenging to comprehend the complex ideas described in this little book about evolutionary psychology, willpower and the essence of the living being.

-The willpower and decision-making processes are dynamic equilibrium systems; that is to say, given the same external conditions, there is no guarantee the equilibrium point will be the same.
+The willpower processes are dynamic equilibrium systems; that is to say, given the same external conditions, there is no guarantee the equilibrium point will be the same.
 We are talking about expert systems with dynamic equilibrium, which incorporate the result of earlier life experiences.

 The fourth chapter is about the human being, feelings, and willpower, given that they are concepts closer to human readers.
-However, it refers to the living being and the vital impulse systems because according to the proposed evolutionary psychology theory, feelings and willpower are essential elements of life.
+However, it refers to the living being and the vital impulse systems because according to the proposed evolutionary psychological theory, feelings and willpower are essential elements of life.

 To avoid byzantine terminological discussions, we consider emotions as neuronal mechanisms of a scientific nature; and feelings as belonging to the realm of philosophy and metaphysics.

 At this point, there is the most exciting and poetic part of the previous theories, the spatial and temporal discontinuity of the existence of the living being.